 Fights and relationships are like the two sides of a coin, one cannot exist without the other.
 That said, there is a fine line between healthy arguments and scarring fights.
 When a partner takes the other for granted, that line gets cross and it begins to seem as if there’s nothing you can do to make them happy.

-Dealing with a cranky husband more often than not, and finding yourself at the receiving end of extremely aggressive and critical behaviour it’s a tell-tale sign that all is not well in your paradise.
+Dealing with a cranky husband more often than not, and finding yourself at the receiving end of extremely aggressive and critical behavior, is a tell-tale sign that all is not well in your paradise.

 10. Romance disappears from your relationship

-Apart from displaying all other classic signs of a partner taking the other for granted such as not helping around the house, picking fights on small things, not celebrating special occasions and not valuing the spouse, there was a total absence of emotional affection and romance in the marriage.
+Apart from displaying all other classic signs of a partner taking the other for granted such as not helping around the house, picking fights over small things, not celebrating special occasions and not valuing the spouse, there was a total absence of emotional affection and romance in the marriage.
 That’s what seemed to bother this woman the most.
-You can read her account here.

 If that’s missing from your relationship and your partner dismisses the idea of romantic gestures as childish and immature, it’s another box checked in the long list of ways you’re being taken for granted.